radrich/richarmstrong.net/_posts/2020-11-12-get-inspired-by-your-city.md

 I love this quote.
 Because getting outside, exploring my city, and absorbing inspiration is what sharpening my axe looks like to me.
 And I’m pretty sure it will have the same effect on you.

-{% include img.html img="img/get-inspired-explore-your-city-pins2.jpg" %}
+{% include img.liquid img="img/get-inspired-explore-your-city-pins2.jpg" %}
-{% include img.html img="img/get-inspired-explore-your-city-pins3.jpg" caption="Tried sardines for the first time.
+{% include img.liquid img="img/get-inspired-explore-your-city-pins3.jpg" caption="Tried sardines for the first time.
 Much preferred the tin to the taste." %}

 You may be convinced that it’s time explore your city.
 To absorb inspiration.
 To refuel your creative well.
 To relax.
 That’s the point of this post.
 If you want a guide on how to best make that happen, then take my online class [Get Inspired: Explore Your City.](/get-inspired-explore-your-city)